borgified/terraform-datadog-slo/README.md

 # terraform module for datadog slo dashboard

-Assumes you are using aws.applicationelb (instead of elb)

 To use this terraform module add the following to your terraform code:

 ```